Laurentia: Laurussia

-At the end of the Cambrian, about 490 Mya, the microcontinent of Avalonia rifted away from Gondwana.
-By the end of the Ordovician, Avalonia had merged with Baltica, and the two fused to Laurentia at the end of the Silurian (about 420 Mya) in the Caledonian orogeny.
+At the end of the Cambrian, about 490 Mya, Avalonia rifted away from Gondwana.
+By the end of the Ordovician, Avalonia had merged with Baltica, and the two fused to Laurentia at the end of the Silurian (about 420 Ma) in the Caledonian orogeny.
 This produced the continent of Laurussia.

 During this time, several small continental fragments merged with other margins of the craton.
 These included the North Slope of Alaska, which merged during the Early Devonian.
 Several small crust fragments accreted from the late Devonian through the Mesozoic to form the Western Cordillera.

 The Western Cordillera became a convergent plate margin during the Ordovician, and the Transcontinental Arch became submerged, only to reappear in the Devonian.
 The Devonian also saw the deposition of the Chattanooga Shale and the Antler Orogeny in the Western Cordillera.

 Formation of Pangaea

-During the Carboniferous and Permian, Laurussia fused with Gondwana to form the supercontinent of Pangaea.
-The resulting Alleghenian orogeny created the Central Pangean Mountains.
-The mountains were located close to the equator and produced a year-round zone of heavy precipitation that promoted the deposition of extensive coal beds, including the Appalachian coal beds in the US.
-Meanwhile, Gondwana had drifted onto the south pole, and cycles of extensive glaciation produced a characteristic pattern of alternating marine and coal swamp beds called cyclothems.
+During the Carboniferous and Permian, Laurussia fused with Gondwana to form Pangaea.
+The resulting Alleghanian orogeny created the Central Pangean Mountains.
+The mountains were located close to the equator and produced a year-round zone of heavy precipitation that promoted the deposition of extensive coal beds, including the Appalachian coal beds in the U.S. Meanwhile, Gondwana had drifted onto the South Pole, and cycles of extensive glaciation produced a characteristic pattern of alternating marine and coal swamp beds called cyclothems.

 During the Pennsylvanian, the Ancestral Rocky Mountains were raised in the southwestern part of Laurentia.
 This has been attributed either to either the collision with Gondwana or subduction under the continental margin from the southwest.
 Two additional marine transgressions took place during the late Paleozoic: the Kaskaskia and Absaroka.